 Over the seventy-five plus years of comic books there emerged two characters that have transcended the genre, Superman and Batman.
 The former being the first superhero who was created by writer Jerry Siegel and artist Joe Shuster.
 The later is easily one of the most beloved and highest grossing characters in history.
-These two have easily shaped comic books for generations, and still are today.
+These two have easily shaped comic books for generations, and still are today, even in Dawn of Justice.

 Superman (a.k.a.
 Clark Kent also Kal-El) is what many people in the industry and fandom call “the measuring stick.”
 He set the bar for comic book characters moving forward.
 To this day, the first question asked whenever we’re introduced to a brand new (but yet not so different from another) character is, “can they beat the Man of Steel?”
 It reinforces the pedestal that he’s been placed upon, and for indisputable reasons.